Isuzu Commercial Truck of America

-Isuzu Commercial Truck of America, Inc. (ICTA) is the North American subsidiary of Isuzu Motors.
+Isuzu Commercial Truck of America, Inc. (ICTA) is the North American subsidiary of Isuzu.
 It is headquartered in Anaheim, California.
 Isuzu commercial trucks have been the #1 selling low cab forward trucks in America every year since 1986.

 History

 1984–1990

 ICTA was established on March 21, 1984.
 The first KS22 truck arrived at the Port of Jacksonville, Florida on November 10, 1984.In 1985 ICTA imported 1,300 more KS22 trucks.

 According to R.L.
 Polk & Company registration data, Isuzu became the best-selling low cab forward in the United States in 1986.
 R.L.
 Polk & Company statistics reported Isuzu-built trucks then dominated 30% of the U.S market in 1989.

 1991–2000

-On February 9, 1991, the first American-built gas engine NPR was built in Jainesville, WI.
+On February 9, 1991, the first American-built gas engine NPR was built in Janesville, Wisconsin.

 2001–2010

 In April 2005, the 50,000th gas truck was built in Janesville.
 On April 17, 2007, Isuzu Commercial Truck of Canada, Inc. (ICTC) was incorporated.